huggingface/datasets/templates/README_guide.md

 ## Dataset Structure

+IMPORTANT: This section can to some part be generated automatically as described in the end of the file [here](#create-dataset-structure).

 ### Data Instances

 Provide an JSON-formatted example and brief description of a typical instance in the dataset.
 If available, provide a link to further examples.